Francisco García Calderón Rey: Life

-"Latin American: Its Rise and Progress"
+"Latin America: Its Rise and Progress"

 This was Francisco García Calderón’s most read book, published in 1912.
 Roscoe Hill of Columbia University explains how Calderón presents an “admirable interpretation of the life, the thought, the history and the problems of what he is pleased to call Latin-American Democracies.”
 The book itself is broken down into volumes, each detailing the different aspects of the lives and histories of Latin Americans from conquest to present times.

 Book one, according to Hill, describes the pre-colonial era to the introduction to the mixing of peoples through different types of methods.
 The coming of the Europeans offered the blood of white men to the indigenous.
 Africans, who were brought over to replace the Indians as slaves, would also contribute to the mixing of the blood and people of the various “states,” or colonies, of Latin America.
 With the birth of mulattos, new identities were created.
 Mulattos are presently able to trace their bloodlines to both “Anglo-Saxons,” a term Calderón coined to refer to the people who were of English descent, and Native Americans who inhabited the area.
 Creoles, whose ancestry is considered of foreign birth but whose offspring were born on Latin American soil, also contributed to the new Latin American nationality.

 Book one also travels into the problems of the Latin American colonies and how they freed themselves through revolutions.
 Calderón salutes and recognizes the influences of the French Revolutions and the uprisings of the English colonies in North America against its former owner, Great Britain.
 He also presents a theory about the Latin American revolution leaders and other figureheads.
 Leaders like Simon Bolivar, he explains, follow the pattern of being “regenerators, restorers, and protectors.”
 Calderón believed that the leader regenerated the people in believing in becoming independent while restoring order and peace, then finally continuing to protect what he and his followers had fought for.
 He also theorized that the independent country followed a similar pattern which is as follows: “a revolution, a dictator, a program.”
 Though many Latin American countries did follow this specific pattern, not all did.
 It might have been his own personal point of view to call a leader of another country a dictator.

 Books two to four were basically in support of his theory, showing some of the different leaders of the Latin American countries, their policies, and how they affected the country.
 It is not until book six that modern policies or influences are introduced.
 He talks about the nationality of Latin America in present time and the threats of the outside world upon them.
 He does not necessarily attack the Monroe Doctrine or its successors, but he intends to show how Northern American policies pertaining to Latin America affect them in the negative light.